-Consumer Portfolio Services, Inc. ("CPS," and together with its subsidiaries, the "Company") is a consumer finance company specializing in purchasing, selling and servicing automobile installment purchase Contracts ("Contracts") originated by licensed automobile dealers ("Dealers") in the sale of new and used automobiles, light trucks and passenger vans.
+Consumer Portfolio Services, Inc. ("CPS," and together with its subsidiaries, the "Company") is a consumer finance company specializing in purchasing, selling and servicing retail automobile installment purchase contracts ("Contracts") originated by licensed motor vehicle dealers ("Dealers") in the sale of new and used automobiles, light trucks and passenger vans.
 Through its purchases, the Company provides indirect financing to Dealer customers with limited credit histories, low incomes or past credit problems ("Sub-Prime Customers").
 The Company serves as an alternative source of financing for Dealers, allowing sales to customers who otherwise might not be able to obtain financing.
 The Company does not lend money directly to consumers.
-Rather, it purchases Contracts from Dealers.
+Rather, it purchases installment Contracts from Dealers.

 CPS was incorporated and began its operations in 1991.
 In March 2002 CPS acquired by merger (the "MFN Merger") MFN Financial Corp. and its subsidiaries.
 In May 2003, CPS acquired by merger (the "TFC Merger") TFC Enterprises Inc. and its subsidiaries.
 Both MFN Financial Corp and TFC Enterprises Inc., through their respective subsidiaries, were engaged in businesses substantially similar to that of CPS, and in each merger CPS acquired a portfolio of receivables that had been held by the acquired company.
 Each merger was accounted for as a purchase.
+The indirect financing programs of subsidiaries of TFC Enterprises, Inc. were directed principally to members of the United States armed forces.
+The Company has continued to offer such financing programs (the "TFC Programs") subsequent to the TFC merger, in addition to its other financing programs (the "CPS Programs")